kamalshkeir/korm/Readme.md

 ##### All drivers are written in Go, so you will never encounter gcc or c missing compiler

 ### It Has :
+- New: [Benchmarks](#benchmarks) Updated , still need some benchmarks for select, orderBy, ...

 - Simple [API](#api)

 - CRUD [Admin dashboard](#example-with-dashboard-you-dont-need-kormwithbus-with-it-because-withdashboard-already-call-it-and-return-the-server-bus-for-you) with ready offline and installable PWA (using /static/sw.js and /static/manifest.webmanifest).
 All statics mentionned in `sw.js` will be cached and served by the service worker, you can inspect the Network Tab in the browser to check it